CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/RPBCACUEAIIBH/Annakishi.md

 |                                | 0   |                                               | Mundane     | 12/12      | 0   | 0 bc   |                                                                                                                                                                                                |

-***I made up the carapace looking at other armor examples, not sure if it's ok, it will have to be approved... :D***
+***I made up the carapace looking at other armor examples, not sure if it's ok, it will have to be approved... :D (If it's not, Leather armor is the closest equivalent.)***

 **Carapace mechanic:**
 - Can not be sold or repaired, nor does it count as additional weight, it can only be shed and re-grown using polycraft for 1 ichor and CL2 during rest.